 Let’s take a look at the various roles that can help implement marketing compliance regulations in an organization.

 Content creators like copywriters, designers, videographers, and social media managers play a critical role in managing compliance standards.

 They usually have a very hands-on approach with the creative content, from production to constant modifications.
 As a result, their work has to regularly go through changes, from client requests to version updates to stakeholder approvals.

-So how are content creator’s role a part of the marketing compliance jobs?
+So how are content creator’s roles a part of the marketing compliance jobs?

-You may not be directly responsible for the entire compliance strategy, but your work is concerned with several marketing compliance responsibilities like:
+You may not be directly responsible for the entire compliance in marketing strategy, but your work is concerned with several marketing compliance responsibilities like:

 - Updating relevant stakeholders about any new changes or versions so that they can review and approve it

 - Ensuring that you receive feedback from all the stakeholders before you create new versions or drafts for review